Print graphics – Stationery, menus, logos, posters, flyers, cards, promotion…

 The poster was created for the Arklow band Those Lazy Babies.
 It was supplied as a two colour separation on A2 paper.

 The second picture is the original drawing from which the separations were made in black and red gouache.
 The following two pictures are the two separations for the poster, one black one red.
 The red would have been printed up and the black then registered to the red for the black ink pass.
 Some 20 years on they are still using this poster.

-The above image was a quick A3 poster for the same band.
+The image below was a quick A3 poster for the same band.
 Left with the space at the bottom to hand write the date and venue.

 These graphics were produced before the days of home PCs.
 Hand lettered and hand coloured, it was a completely different discipline from today’s graphics.
 Basic knowledge of printing processes and registration techniques were needed.